 The best thing for me about studying at UEA would be my course and the friends I’ve made in Norwich.

 Please refer to each course page for specific A Level and IB requirements.

 Students studying for Canadian High School or Secondary School Diplomas, usually completing study in the twelfth grade, will be considered for entry to our undergraduate degree programmes.
 Most courses will require an overall score of between 70% and 80%.
 For some disciplines, a slightly lower average percentage may be considered.

 Holders of the Diplome d'Etudes Collegiales (from Quebec) will also be considered.

 INTO Pathway Programmes

-If you are not eligible for direct entry you are encouraged to look at our pathway programmes on campus at INTO UEA:
+If you are not eligible for direct entry and if English isn't your native language you are encouraged to look at our pathway programmes on campus at INTO UEA: